beaconforge/lChaty-frontend/docs/design/ARCHITECT_LOGIN_IMPLEMENTATION.md

 --------------------------------
 1. Add/update tokens in `frontend/src/styles/tokens.css` (dark and light).
 Provide RGB helpers for focus outlines: `--lchaty-accent-rgb: 11,95,255;`.
 2. Create `frontend/src/components/LoginCard.ts` (plain TS module that returns an HTML string or DOM nodes).
 Use template that includes `data-testid` attributes.
-3. Update `main.user.ts` to import and mount the `LoginCard` instead of inline HTML.
+3. Update `main.user.tsx` to import and mount the `LoginCard` instead of inline HTML.
 Keep fallback behavior intact.
 4. Add CSS rules to `base.css` scoped to `.login-card` for card background, padding, radius, and responsive breakpoints; use tokens for colors.
 5. Add dark mode rules using `.dark` or `prefers-color-scheme`.
 6. Add Playwright smoke test in `frontend/tests/smoke.spec.ts` that loads the login page and asserts the presence of `data-testid` elements and that the H1 is visible.